Henry Wu (Jurassic Park): Other appearances

 Wu appears in the animated miniseries Lego Jurassic World: Legend of Isla Nublar (2019), set prior to the events of Jurassic World.
 In the series, Wu carries out research to create hybrid dinosaurs.

 Wu makes appearances in the first and third season of the animated television series Jurassic World Camp Cretaceous (2020–2022).
 Brooklynn and Sammy, two of the campers stranded on Isla Nublar following the Indominus rex incident, discover a secret lab where Wu had created another hybrid known as the Scorpios rex, one that was so dangerous that Wu was ordered to destroy it.
 However, he instead placed the Scorpios rex in cryogenic stasis where it had escaped from at the end of season two.
 Brooklynn and Sammy watch several video recordings by Wu on the creature, including one where it attacks him.
 He later comes to the island himself with the team that recovers the Indominus bone at the beginning of Fallen Kingdom.
 Wu searches for his laptop with data on the Scorpios rex and encounters the campers, who reveal that they have managed to kill the creature.
 The laptop is ultimately destroyed, but Wu is satisfied with the retrieval of the Indominus bone.

 Wu appears in the fourth season of Jurassic World: Chaos Theory which takes place during the latter part of Dominion.
 Seeking to destroy Biosyn's assassin dinosaur program, the campers confront Wu who shocks them by expressing remorse for his actions and asking for their help to stop Dodgson.
 Wu explains that the program was intended to train dinosaurs for search and rescue, but Dodgson had twisted his work.
 Wu agrees to delete the data from the main servers and provides the campers with the location of a backup copy that must also be destroyed and his vehicle.
 Wu remains behind to continue searching for Maisie and Beta who he needs to stop the giant locusts.
+Following the events of Dominion, it's mentioned that Sammy and Yaz are working together with Wu and are close enough to call the scientist by his first name, something that Darius teases them about.

 He also appears in Secrets of Dr. Wu, a downloadable content (DLC) pack released for the 2018 game Jurassic World Evolution.
 In it, players help Wu create various hybrid dinosaurs.
 Audio recordings of Wu are also heard in the 2020 game Jurassic World Aftermath.

 Wu is also present at two theme park attractions, Jurassic World: The Ride and VelociCoaster, providing guests with information about the dinosaurs encountered during the rides.